fahrulnizam/laralte/readme.md

 ![](laralte.gif)

 # LaraLTE
-A admin web application boilerplate using Laravel and [AdminLTE](https://adminlte.io)
+A laravel admin panel boilerplate using [AdminLTE](https://adminlte.io)

 # Installation
 1. Clone the repo and cd into it